-Turkey Warns it Can 'freeze' Sweden, Finland's NATO Process
+Turkey Warns It Can 'Freeze' Sweden, Finland's NATO Process

 "I would like to remind once again that if these countries do not take the necessary steps to fulfill our conditions, we will freeze the (accession) process," Erdogan said in a televised addressed following a Cabinet meeting.
 "Our stance on this issue is very clear.
 The rest is up to them."

-Erdogan said that Sweden in particular was not “projecting a good image,” but didn't elaborate.
+Erdogan said Sweden in particular was not "projecting a good image," but did not elaborate.

 There was no immediate reaction from Sweden and Finland to Erdogan's comments.